Solar-D Derma-Tech announced as a Finalist in the Premiers NSW Export Awards for 2023

 Menarini India Private Limited (“Menarini India”), part of the Menarini Group, the world’s largest Italian biopharmaceutical company, announces the launch of ‘Solar D®’ sunscreen – a breakthrough innovation in dermatology in over 70 years.
-Designed for everyone from individuals stepping outdoors to serious athletes, this revolutionary SPF 50, water and sweat-resistant sunscreen, uses a unique UV activated vitamin D technology that allows your body to naturally produce Vitamin D while protecting your skin from burning, ageing, and tanning.
-The groundbreaking SPF technology is specifically designed and formulated to prevent sunburn or sun damage while allowing the passage of sufficient UVB
+The groundbreaking SPF technology is specifically designed and formulated to prevent sunburn or sun damage while allowing the passage of sufficient UVB light that our bodies use to naturally produce vitamin D. Read more here

 For the 4th year running, L’Oreal Innovation Runway 2020 is calling for startups from the many fields of deep tech and various industries to shape the future of beauty together.
 Let’s co-create revolutionary solutions that are scalable, sustainable, and environmentally-friendly to transform the industry!
 The challenge from L’Oreal was to provide solutions that can further improve our products in the categories of Protection, Cleanliness, Repairing and Enhancing, and the introduction of New Ingredients & Materials.
 Read more here